wbxqmll/project-team-b/tasks.md

 - Every student should work on **no more than ONE** issue
 - Every student should make **no more than TWO** reviews / issue close
 - Since some issues may not be done yet when you join, you may have to "watch" the repo so that you come back later to finish all your individual tasks

+## Questions?
+- In issues or pull requests, just summon @chuckjee for any questions
+- You may also post in the Students team discussion (https://github.com/orgs/csci3250-2019/teams/students)

 ## Submission deadline
 Everything will be finalised by **April 24 23:59**